yykids/Log-Crash-Search/en/unity-webgl-sdk-guide.md

 ```

 - Parameters
   - key: string
-		- [in] custom field의 key, custom key는 “A~Z, a~z, 0~9, - \_” 문자를 포함하며 반드시 알파벳이나 숫자로 시작해야 합니다.
+    - [in] key of custom field, custom key must start with an alphabet or a number, and include “A~Z, a~z, 0~9, - \_”.
   - value: string
-		- [in] custom field의 값
+    - [in] value of custom field
 - Note
-	- 다음 keyword는 SDK에서 사용 중이므로 사용 할 수 없습니다.
+  - Following keywords are occupied by SDK and hence cannot be used:
     - projectName
         - projectVersion
         - host
         - body